dhvani-tts/dhvani-tts/README.md

 For compiling, you need the following dev libraries.

-* GSM Sound compression library - Install libgsm1 libgsm1-dev packages using your package manager
+* GSM Sound compression library - Install `libgsm1`, `libgsm1-dev` packages using your package manager
-* ALSA development libraries - For sound playback- Install libasound-dev package using your package manager
+* ALSA development libraries - For sound playback- Install `libasound-dev` package using your package manager
-* Ogg vorbis dev libraries - For oggvoribis encoding of the generated speech- Install libvorbis-dev package using your package manager.
-Required only for compiling with --with--oggvorbis
+* Ogg vorbis dev libraries - For oggvoribis encoding of the generated speech- Install `libvorbis-dev` package using your package manager.
+Required only for compiling with `--with-vorbis`
 * Soundtouch dev libraries - For applying pitch and tempo.
-Install libsoundtouch-dev using your packagemanager.Required only for compiling with --with--soundtouch
+Install libsoundtouch-dev using your packagemanager.
+Required only for compiling with `--with-soundtouch`

 The default steps for building is